 In 2020, CMIC will sponsor the following activities to provide knowledge on “rare diseases” for as many CMIC employees, family members, friends, and clients as possible.

-- We plan a recruitment of drawings for the purpose of making rare and intractable diseases known to more people through the network of each employee, and we will post the applied pictures on the CMIC Group website.
+We recruited drawings for the purpose of making rare and intractable diseases known to more people through the network of each employee, and posted the applied pictures on the Japanese CMIC Group website.

 Co-hosting of the International Children’s Drawing Contest